Operation Grinchmas nabs huge haul - Claiborne Progress

 The seven have been charged with various felony narcotics and other crimes.

-Sheriff Bob Brooks says he and his department is committed to the arrest and prosecution of drug dealers in Claiborne County.
+Sheriff Bob Brooks says he and his department are committed to the arrest and prosecution of drug dealers in Claiborne County.